kwabenasapong/openpldoc/manual/source/install_linux.rst

 .. image:: pics/kubuntuopenlpsearch.png

 You should now see the progress of the download.

 .. image:: pics/kubuntudownloadprogress.png

-Once completed you may have the option to click on OpenLP to launch or :guilabel:`Cancel` to use later.
-This option may not appear on all systems.
+Once completed you may have the option to start OpenLP from the window pictured below.
+If this feature is not enabled, you can start OpenLP from the KickOff menu.

 .. image:: pics/kubuntuopenlplaunch.png

-OpenLP will now be available from the KickOff Menu.

 Ubuntu Command Line Install
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^